Rules-Lawyer/ruleslawyer-frontend/README.md

 See the full guide: [ruleslawyer-backend/DEPLOYMENT.md](https://github.com/geekwaytothewest/ruleslawyer-backend/blob/main/DEPLOYMENT.md).

-## Migration status (vs. legacy SPAs)
+## Migration status (vs. legacy tools)

-The primary goal is to replace each legacy frontends projects.
-Currently board-game-admin is deprecated, and the next steps are to move onto librarian, play-prize-enty, and finally pnw-picker, in that order.
+The primary goal is to replace each legacy tool.
+Currently board-game-admin is deprecated, and the next steps are to move on to librarian, play-prize-entry, and finally pnw-picker.

-The `ruleslawyer-frontend` is at parity with the legacy board--game-admin SPA for core CRUD and adds several capabilities the legacy app lacks (collection archiving, copy deletion, BoardGameGeek sync, organization/user-permission management, pagination).
+The `ruleslawyer-frontend` is at parity with the legacy board-game-admin SPA for core CRUD and adds several capabilities the legacy app lacks (collection archiving, copy deletion, BoardGameGeek sync, organization/user-permission management, pagination).